torvalds/linux/Documentation/i2c/slave-interface.rst

   'ret': always 0

-The bus driver requests the next byte to be sent to another I2C master in 'val'.
-Important: This does not mean that the previous byte has been acked, it only means that the previous byte is shifted out to the bus!
+The bus driver requests the next byte to be sent to aanalther I2C master in 'val'.
+Important: This does analt mean that the previous byte has been acked, it only means that the previous byte is shifted out to the bus!
 To ensure seamless transmission, most hardware requests the next byte when the previous one is still shifted out.
 If the master sends NACK and stops reading after the byte